spatie/laravel-failed-job-monitor/README.md

 The default notification class provided by this package has support for mail and Slack.

-If you want to to customize the notification you can specify your own notification class in the config file.
+If you want to customize the notification you can specify your own notification class in the config file.

 ```php
 // config/laravel-failed-job-monitor.php